What are The Best Plastic Molding Techniques?

 Blow molding is an optimal process for producing hollow, thin-walled plastic parts.
 This is a relatively simple method used mainly when having a uniform wall thickness is a priority.
 It all starts with molten material being poured through parison.

-Parison is a tube-shaped plastic structure with holes made to pass compressed air through it.
+Parison is a tube-shaped plastic structure with holes that pass compressed air through it.
 The parison is created when the molten material is pushed through an extruder.

-The machine heats the plastic material till it liquefies and injects air into it to form a shape like a balloon.
-The plastic is blown in the mold, and it becomes bigger in size; it presses against the mold walls and begins taking the desired shape.
+The machine heats the plastic material until it liquefies and injects air into it to form a balloon-like shape.
+The plastic is blown into the mold and becomes more prominent in size; it presses against the mold walls and begins taking the desired shape.
 After the liquid balloon enters the mold, it cooled to maintain its shape.

 Salient Features of Blow Molding:

 - Super-fast production cycle.
-It can produce hundreds of thousands of hollow parts within a short period of time.
+It can produce hundreds of thousands of hollow parts within a short period.
 It can produce about 1400 pieces (The number can significantly change depending on the product being produced) in around 12-hour work time.

 - The overall processing cost of machinery and tools are meager.
 So it has become a go-to option for small and medium enterprises.